valenjet/upskill-in-testing-with-csharp/manuscript/ch02/chapter02.md

 ## Iteration 4

+For the first three iterations, we have taken the *TDD guided by a truth table*.
+In this iteration, learn the value of taking this approach.

 ### I4 - Step 1: Think (🤔)

+Let's continue with the *TDD guided by a truth table* approach.

-From a conversion chart we find on the internet, we might learn another fact:
+Going to a trusted source on the internet, we find a conversion tool that provides another fact for our truth table:
 * -20°C = -4°F

 Let's add that to our "truth table".